lamtrinh259/Robot_vacuum_cleaner/README.md

 I built an abstract class (Robot), and then from there built 2 more child classes of Robot: Standard Robot whose walk can be predicted, and Random Walk Robot whose walk is more random.

+The main file is 'Robot Vacuum Cleaner.ipynb' which can be viewed directly on browser, the ps2.py will require IDE (such as Spyder) to open.

 Simulation Details
 Here are additional details about the simulation model.
 Read these carefully.